briankoser/sfc-listeners-guide/episodes/0025-top-5-sam-and-frodo-messianic-moments.md

 <div class="quote">
   <span class="quote-context is-size-6">On {% work "A Dance with Dragons" %}</span>
   <q class="ben">There's way too many cliffhangers at the end of this book for me to wait five and a half years [for the next book in the series].</q>
-  <q class="archivist">At this point it's been almost 7 years with no new book, although Season 7 of the show came out in July 2017, exactly 6 years later.</q>
 </div>
+{% arc %}At this point it's been almost 7 years with no new book, although Season 7 of the show came out in July 2017, exactly 6 years later.{% endarc %}